 Q. Do I need to use backpack before registration opens?

-You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
-Once your appointment time opens, you can continue to make changes until the drop/add deadlines
+A. Some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
+Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Fall 2016.

 Q. How do I find out what non-Ross courses are being offered?

 Note: The CTools site will be open on March 23rd; the survey will open on April 4th.
 Our BBA Core Conflicts CTools site provides BBA students with a discussion forum to identify classmates willing to "swap" sections.
 To join the CTools site, visit https://CTools.umich.edu and log in.
 Click on "Membership" on the left side navigation, and then click on "Joinable Sites."
 Use the search box on the right to search for "BBA Core Conflicts."
 When you find it, click "Join."
 Post in the "Discussion" forum, and search posts for other students looking to swap sections.

 Q. I found a swap partner.
 What are my next steps?